dionizh/gatsby-netlify/content/blog/2020-03-you-have-one-chance-to-make-memory.md

 ---
 My mum has a bad habit while traveling.
 She would encounter something that she really likes, and continues to look for that one thing throughout the entire journey.
 The last time she and I were country hopping around Europe, we had a fruit beer in Germany.
 It was excellent, the entire group was loving it, my mum and two aunties.
 They never had anything like it before.

-Mum then kept asking for a fruit beer in the coming days, no matter where were - Rome, Athens, France.
+Mum then kept asking for a fruit beer in the coming days, no matter where we were - Rome, Athens, France.

 _Mum, how do I tell you?
 Fruit beer is a German thing.
 We've passed Germany.
 Can't go back._